UW-Macrostrat/web-components/packages/mapbox-styles/src/layer-helpers/line-symbols/README.md

 **These symbols are included in Macrostrat's geologic map on an experimental basis ([example from the Canadian Rockies](https://macrostrat.org/map/#x=-114.5797&y=50.1739&z=9.5&show=line-symbols,geology)).**

 Unlike our point symbol index, these line symbols are not indexed by priority — all of these are of high importance.
 We have not yet attempted to compile an index of all possible line symbols.
 Each symbol is overlaid on a line, which for the below examples is horizontal at the centerline of the image.

+## Faults

 Fault lines are typically shown in black or (less often) red.
-Folds axes are typically shown in magenta or blue.

 | Name                | Symbol                                                                  |
 | ------------------- | ----------------------------------------------------------------------- |